What is it like to work as a Doctor in New Zealand

 NZ Visa for GPs

 To assist you through the complex immigration process we work with a Licensed Immigration Advisor who is registered with the Immigration Advisers Authority New Zealand.
-We are in partnership with one of the largest Immigration Advisors in the UK, The Emigration Group where one their specialist advisors will be able to guide you smoothly through the process.
+Our Immigration Advisor, Nicola, will expertly assist you and manage your visa process for you and your family.

 What does a GP earn in New Zealand?

 The minimum hours you are required to work to comply with your visa are 30.
-Most GPs will work around 35 – 40 hours per week over 8 – 10 sessions.
+Most GPs work 8 sessions per week (32 hours).

 Unlike Australia, there are no restrictions on where you can practice as a GP in New Zealand allowing you the option to choose where to live and work; be it in the city centre, by the beach or somewhere more rural.

-As a GP moving to New Zealand you will be offered an employed, salary position ($150 – $200k NZD approx).
+As a GP moving to New Zealand you will be offered an employed, salary position ($180 – $200k NZD for a full time position).
 You may perhaps have the option to buy into the practice or take over the practice at a later date.
 Work / life balance is excellent in New Zealand, most GPs only see 4 patients per hour allowing more time with patients and less bureaucracy and paperwork.

 NZ Tax Rate